sunpy/sunkit-image/docs/how_to_guide/using_new_coalignment_interface.rst

-.. _sunkit-image-how-to-guide-using-the-coalignment-interface:
+.. _using-the-coalignment-interface:

 *******************************
 Using the Coalignment Interface
 *******************************

 This guide explains how to use the coalignment interface in the sunkit-image package to align solar images.
-The ``sunkit_image.coalignment_module.interface.coalignment`` function facilitates image coalignment using various registered methods.
+The :func:`sunkit_image.coalignment_module.coalignment` function facilitates image coalignment using various registered methods.

 Function Overview
 =================

-The ``sunkit_image.coalignment_module.interface.coalignment`` function performs image coalignment using a specified method that is registered using the decorator ``sunkit_image.coalignment_module.util.decorators.register_coalignment_method``.
-For registering a new method, please check the ``_sunkit-image-how-to-guide-adding-a-new-coalignment-method`` guide.
+The :func:`sunkit_image.coalignment_module.coalignment` function performs image coalignment using a specified method that is registered using the decorator :func:`sunkit_image.coalignment_module.register_coalignment_method`.
+For registering a new method, please check the :doc:`adding_a_coalignment_method` guide.

-Refer to the docstring of ``sunkit_image.coalignment_module.interface.coalignment`` for detailed information on the parameters, return values, and exceptions.
+Refer to the docstring of :func:`sunkit_image.coalignment_module.coalignment` for detailed information on the parameters, return values, and exceptions.

 Function Parameters
 ===================

 - **reference_map** (`sunpy.map.Map`): The reference map to which the target map is to be coaligned.
 - **target_map** (`sunpy.map.Map`): The target map to be coaligned to the reference map.
 - **method** (str): The name of the registered coalignment method to use.

 Returns
 =======

 - **sunpy.map.Map**: The coaligned target map.

 Raises
 ======

 - **ValueError**: If the specified method is not registered.

 Example Usage
 =============

-Below is an example of how to use the ``sunkit_image.coalignment_module.interface.coalignment`` function:
+Below is an example of how to use the :func:`sunkit_image.coalignment_module.coalignment` function:

 .. code-block:: python